 While biology sets the baseline for how long the refractory period lasts at different ages, lifestyle choices play an important role too.
 Healthy habits can mitigate some age-related increases in recovery time; poor habits tend to worsen them.

-• Exercise: Regular cardiovascular exercise improves blood flow throughout the body—including penile tissue—and supports hormonal balance.
+- Exercise: Regular cardiovascular exercise improves blood flow throughout the body—including penile tissue—and supports overall sexual health.

-• Nutrition: Diets rich in antioxidants (found in fruits and vegetables) help maintain vascular health.
+- Nutrition: Diets rich in fruits, vegetables, and other nutrient-dense foods help support vascular health.

-• Stress management: Chronic stress elevates cortisol which negatively impacts libido and erectile function.
+- Stress management: Chronic stress elevates cortisol and can negatively impact libido and erectile function.

-• Avoiding smoking: Tobacco damages blood vessels leading to slower erections.
+- Avoiding smoking: Tobacco damages blood vessels and may contribute to slower erections and longer recovery.

-Men who maintain these healthy habits often experience shorter refractory periods than those who neglect them—even if they are older.
+Men who maintain these healthy habits often experience better sexual function than those who neglect them—even if they are older.

 Medical Conditions That Influence Refractory Period With Age